akihikodaki/dts/test_plans/short_live_test_plan.rst

 Short-lived Application Tests
 =============================

-This feature is to reduce application start up time, and when exit, do more clean up so that it could be re-run many times.
+This feature is to reduce application start-up time, and do more cleanup when exit so that it could rerun many times.

 Prerequisites
 -------------

-To test this feature, need to using linux time and start testpmd by: create and mount hugepage, must create more hugepages so that could measure time more obviously::
+To test this feature, need to use linux time and start testpmd by: create and mount hugepage, must create more hugepages so that could measure time more obviously::